discordjs/guide/guide/popular-topics/errors.md

 This is a very common error, it originates from a wrong token being passed into `client.login()`.
 The most common causes of this error are:

 - Not importing the config or env file correctly
-- Copying the client secret instead of the bot token (token is alphanumerical and 3 parts delimited by a period while client secret is all numbers)
+- Copying the client secret instead of the bot token (token is alphanumerical and 3 parts delimited by a period while the client secret is significantly smaller and one part only)
 - Simply showing the token and copying that, instead of clicking regenerate and copying that.

 <branch version="12.x">